Kitware/VTK/Documentation/Doxygen/MomentInvariantsArchitecture.md

 The second input, i.e. the grid, steers the resolution of the balls.
 It is helpful if its extent is a multiple of the first input's.
 Then, the circles are centered nicely.
 The spheres/circles are good for 2D visualizations, because they can be laid over a visualization of the field.
 The balls are good for 3D volume rendering or steering of the seeding of visualization elements.
-The 2D visualzation is decribed in
+The 2D visualzation is described in

 *Bujack, R., Hotz, I., Scheuermann, G., & Hitzer, E. (2015).
 Moment invariants for 2D flow fields via normalization in detail.
 IEEE transactions on visualization and computer graphics, 21(8), 916-929*